Oaklight/autossh-tunnel-dockerized/README_en.md

 - A visual interface to view and edit the `config.yaml` file.
 - Automatic backup of configuration changes.
-- Real-time updates to the 隧道 configuration without needing to restart the container.
+- Real-time updates to the tunneling configuration without needing to restart the container.

 ### Usage